uprtdev/lodestar/README.md

 Additionally you'll need Android SDK and Android Platforms.
 You can install them manually, but I prefer using [Android Studio](https://developer.android.com/studio), because it also helps with debugging: unzip Android studio, cd bin, run ./studio.sh
 Go to
-Android Studio -> Preferences -> Appearance & Behavior -> System Settings -> Android SDK, select "Platform 27" and install it.
+Android Studio -> Tools -> SDK Manager, select required SDK version and install it.
-If the ANDROID_HOME environment variable is not set, set it manuall
+If the ANDROID_HOME environment variable is not set, set it manually

     $ export ANDROID_HOME=/home/user/Android/Sdk/

-If you dont' have Gradle, install it from the repo or official website:

-    $ sudo apt install gradle
+    $ export PATH=$PATH:$ANDROID_SDK_ROOT/platform-tools/
+    $ export PATH=$PATH:$ANDROID_SDK_ROOT/cmdline-tools/latest/bin/
+    $ export PATH=$PATH:$ANDROID_SDK_ROOT/emulator/

-After that check that everything is present:
+After that check again that everything is present:

     $ cordova requirements

+If something is not okay, refer to [Cordova Android documantation](https://cordova.apache.org/docs/en/11.x/guide/platforms/android/) for setup instructions.

 and run

-    $ cordova build
+    $ cordova build android

-It will generate an unsigned debug   .apk in 'platforms/android/app/build/outputs/apk/debug/' that is enought for debugging and personal use.
+It will generate an unsigned debug .apk file in 'platforms/android/app/build/outputs/apk/debug/' that is enough for debugging and personal use.
 Generating signed release .apk is a special question, please refer to Cordova official manual and StackOverflow for it :)

-If you see the message
-"Failed to restore plugin "cordova-plugin-background-mode" from config.xml.
-You might need to try adding it again.
-Error: code: engine.platform or engine.scriptSrc is not defined in custom engine "windows-sdk" from plugin "cordova-plugin-background-mode" for android warn" just delete the following line in plugin.xml &lt;engine name="windows-sdk" version=">=10.0.14393.0" /&gt;
-and then add this plugin again:

-    $ cordova plugin add cordova-plugin-background-mode
+## Known issues
+It doesn't send any data when the app is in the background or the screen is off - these are the limitation of Android platform.
+Well, it used to work some time ago (in the epoch of Android ~6) and I used a number of Cordova plugins for it (like insomnia, power-management, etc.), but it doesn't work as expected now.

 ## Todo
+- Try to use [cordova-plugin-background-geolocation](https://github.com/mauron85/cordova-plugin-background-geolocation) to fix the sleep issue
 - Support multiple objects on the map.
 Client already has "object ID" setting, and the protocol includes a field for it, but front-end can't draw more than one point for now.